emonree/doctor-visits/README.md

 - I used bootstrap to style the buttons on each page.

-- I used `bootstrap cards` to make the user profile look more organized.
+- I used `bootstrap cards` to make the user profile into sections to look more organized.

 ----